-Electrical energy cannot be stored.
+Electrical energy cannot currently be stored in large amounts.
 It has to be generated whenever there is a demand for it.
 It is, therefore, imperative for the electric power utilities that the load on their systems should be estimated in advance.
-This estimation of load in advance is commonly known as load forecasting.
-It is necessary for power system planning.

 Load forecasts are also used to establish procurement policies for construction capital energy forecasts, which are needed to determine future fuel requirements.
 Thus, a good forecast, reflecting the present and future trends, is the key to all planning.

 - For proper planning of the power system.

 - For proper planning of transmission and distribution facilities.